-Travelling in Europe after Brexit: You won’t need a visa
+Travelling after Brexit: Not everyone will need a visa

-You may not need a visa, but deal or no deal, if you’re aged 18-70 you’ll need to apply and pay for an ETIAS (European Travel Information and Authorisation System), which is just like an ESTA, if you’ve ever travelled to the U.S.
+From 2022, if you’re aged 18-70, you’ll need to apply and pay for an ETIAS (European Travel Information and Authorisation System), which is just like an ESTA, if you’ve ever travelled to the U.S.

 The ETIAS is an electronic way of keeping track of visitors to and from the country that uses them.
 They take around 10 minutes to complete online and collects personal data such as your passport details, any criminal history and your return decisions.

 Automatic application processing takes a matter of minutes and once you have been authorised, be sure to keep a copy of the authorisation.
-Printing it out and keeping it with your passport is the easiest way to make sure you remember it!
+Printing it out and keeping it with your passport is the easiest way to make sure you remember to take it with you.

 *What’s the Schengen Area?

-The Schengen area is a borderless collection of European countries, excluding Bulgaria, Croatia, Cyprus, Romania and the United Kingdom, which make up the World’s largest visa free zone.
+The Schengen Area is a borderless collection of European countries, excluding Bulgaria, Croatia, Cyprus, Romania and the United Kingdom, which make up the World’s largest visa-free zone.
 This means travel between the 26 member states is unrestricted and works to harmonise the rules on the external borders.
-When we leave the EU, there have been discussions about the UK joining the Schengen Area, like other non-EU countries like Norway and Switzerland, but this remains to be seen.
+When we leave the EU, there have been discussions about the UK joining the Schengen Area, like other non-EU countries such as Norway and Switzerland, but this remains to be seen.

 Booking Holidays After Brexit